-- CAD\$100 if the Company has not commenced Phase II clinical trials in a recognized jurisdiction on any licensed product prior to September 23, 2004.
+- CAD\$100 if the Company has not filed an investigational new drug ("IND") application, or similar application with Canadian, US, European or a recognized agency, relating to the licensed product prior to September 23, 2002.
+On August 1, 2002, McGill acknowledged that work completed on the clinical development of ADH-1 was sufficient to meet the requirements of the September 23, 2002 milestone and thus no payment was required. - CAD\$100 if the Company has not commenced Phase II clinical trials in a recognized jurisdiction on any licensed product prior to September 23, 2004.
 On September 20, 2004, McGill acknowledged that the Company had met obligations with respect to the September 23, 2004 milestone and thus no payment was required. - CAD\$200 if the Company has not commenced Phase III clinical trials in a recognized jurisdiction on any licensed product prior to September 23, 2006, which was paid in fiscal year 2007.

 In addition, the Company is required to fund mutually agreed upon research at McGill over a period of ten years totaling CAD\$3,300.
 Annual funding commenced in 2001 with a total payment of CAD\$200 and increases annually by 10 percent through to the tenth year of the agreement when annual funding reaches CAD\$500.
-The additional research commitment can be deferred in any year if it exceeds five percent of the Company's cash and cash equivalents.
-As of December 31, 2007, there have been no deferrals.
+The additional research commitment can be deferred in any year if it exceeds five percent of the Company's cash and cash equivalents and at December 31, 2008, there have been no deferrals with respect to this provision.
 The Company receives certain intellectual property rights resulting from this research.